What to Expect From a Memory Support Residence

 4. Specially Designed Environment.
 There are unique advantages to memory care communities you won’t find in any other level of senior living.
 Activities such as painting and music therapy are planned to engage and stimulate people with Alzheimer’s and other forms of dementia.
 Some communities have sensory rooms or community pets.
 Close attention is paid to the details of the environment.
 From the color of plates and food choices to the addition of aquariums and art — each feature creates a careful balance of stimulation and soothing calm.
 Some communities are even built in a circular shape rather than rectangular, so residents are free to move at their own pace in a continuous motion.

 When you leave after each visit to your memory support community of choice, you should feel confident you’re leaving your loved one in good hands.
 And in a more than capable community of team members who care about your loved one as an individual with unique needs and the capacity to function at their maximum potential.
 At The Buckingham, our memory support team members serve from the heart, and want you and your loved one to have the best experience possible during this tender time.
-Visit our Memory Support page to learn more about our program and offerings at The Buckingham.
+If you find that you need to find memory support that goes past a typical assisted living community contact us.